Septien/MobilRobotics/README.md

 Repository for the final project for the subject: Mobil Robotics.
-The simulation will be used using the vrep simulator.
+The simulation will be done using the vrep simulator.